 Related Reading: Travel Scams to avoid in Cambodia

-Otres Beach is on the Cambodian coast.
-The closest town of size is Sihanoukville which is a bustling centre for tourists looking to connect to the Cambodian islands, particularly Koh Rang.
-There ae now several options for reaching Sihanoukville and Otres Beach.
+Otres Beach is on the Cambodian coast, facing the Gulf of Thailand.
+The closest town of size to Otres Beach is Sihanoukville, which is a bustling centre for tourists looking to connect to the Cambodian islands, particularly Koh Rang.

 Sihanoukville By Air